-Check back on September 1, 2022 when this blog will be updated!
 Looking for a fall getaway destination that has it all?
-The Pocono Mountains is located a short drive away from major Northeastern hubs like Philadelphia and New York, and with dazzling fall foliage, welcoming small towns, lots of outdoor adventure and fantastic accommodations, it's the perfect spot for an autumn escape.
+With dazzling fall foliage, welcoming small towns, lots of outdoor adventure and fantastic accommodations, the Pocono Mountains region of Pennsylvania is the perfect spot for an autumn escape.
+Plus, it's just a short drive away from major Northeastern hubs like Philadelphia and New York.

 Delaware Water Gap

 For over two hundred years, this historic borough has been welcoming visitors to the region.
-The Pocono Historic Trolley Tour takes you on a journey back in time, through the Minisink Hills and Shawnee, following breathtaking back roads with colorful leaves on every side.
-Learn more about the legacy of Delaware Water Gap hospitality by exploring the Antoine Dutot Museum & Gallery, taking time to Tour the Castle at the storied Castle Inn, or experience to a legendary jazz performance at the Deer Head Inn.
-Local businesses like Asparagus Sunshine and Village Farmer and Bakery sell everything from antiques to apple pie!
+Learn more about the legacy of Delaware Water Gap hospitality as you explore the Antoine Dutot Museum & Gallery, take time to Tour the Castle at the storied Castle Inn.

 Antoine Dutot Museum & Gallery